 SEDA College graduates can continue further education at a variety of institutions.
-They also have the opportunity to articulate to University upon completion of a Diploma level course.
-SEDA College graduates who choose to complete the dual Diploma in Sport & Business with SEDA Group (RTO 22503) can gain direct entry into a range of Universities (subject to meeting eligibility requirements).
+They also have the opportunity to articulate to University via direct entry application upon completion of Year 12.

 Students who wish to apply for the Sport Development Program can be at any skill level for their chosen sport.
+Construction and Trade students, likewise, can be at any skill level for their chosen trade.
 Please visit our Student Eligibility page for further information.